hamzanaeem1999/UNET-Person-Segmentation/README.md

-# UNET Person Segmentation
+#UNET Person Segmentation
- UNET used for human segmentation .
-You can tune it to get more accuracy
+UNET used for person segmentation.Implemented it using its official paper.
+You can tune it to get more accuracy.